-Furthermore, since the lower GPAs lead to lower achieving graduate and law schools, the students with the lower-associated initials also tended to attend lower ranked schools post-secondary schools as well.
+Furthermore, since the lower GPAs lead to lower achieving graduate and law schools, the students with the lower-associated initials also tended to attend lower ranked post-secondary schools

 The unconscious associations are so affected by all factors within our lives that, clearly, something as simple as our initials may have a positive or negative impact on our day-to-day life happenings from the insignificant to significant occurrences, like our performance within our education.

-We’re just saying it’s something that it’s something interesting to consider – particularly when naming your children.
+We’re just saying that it’s something interesting to consider – particularly when naming your children.